vincentchoqueuse/datascience_cheatsheet/docs/python/data_science/numpy.md

 Numpy introduces a type called `array`.

-### Example
+### Simple Example

-To illustrate the benefit of the type `array`, let us consider the creation of a sinewave with 5 Hz fundamental frequency with both naive Python and the library Numpy.
+To demonstrate the advantages of using the `array` type, let's compare generating a sine wave with a 5 Hz fundamental frequency using regular Python and the Numpy library.

 #### Naive Python implementation

+Using naive Python, a simple way to create a sine wave is to use a `for` loop.

 ```python
 from math import sin, pi